-You can use this Massachusetts Numbers page to find the latest results for lottery games held in the Bay State.
-Simply click on a result to view a full prize breakdown and additional information about a specific drawing.
+You can use this Massachusetts Lottery page to find the latest information for lottery games held in the Bay State.

-Megabucks Doubler is a 6/49 game that gives players a chance to win impressive jackpot prizes.
+Megabucks Doubler is a 6/49 game that gives players a chance to win prizes including an impressive rolling jackpot that starts at $500,000.
 Drawings take place on Wednesdays and Saturdays, and all you have to do is purchase a ticket for $1 per play and select six numbers from 1 to 49.
 Match all six numbers drawn and you'll win the jackpot prize!

 Instant win games can be purchased at most major retailers and offer players the chance to experience the thrill of victory as soon as they scratch off the ticket cover.
 Games cost as little as $1 per play and the prizes available can rival those of some draw games.
 Why not pop into a store today and try one?

 Keno is quick game with draws every four minutes or so all day, so another chance to win is always just around the corner.
 Players have a choice of 1 to 12 numbers, or spots, and a variety of wagers starting at $1.
 There's a grand prize of $1 million on a 12 Spot game.
 Try the Keno Bonus add-on and you could multiply your win by up to 10 times.